-For each box, please

-answer in the BOX 1 BOX 2 BOX 3 BOX 4
+For each box, please answer in the appropriate column BOX 1 BOX 2 BOX 3 BOX 4 13.
+Are deodorants used in the cleaning process?
+14. How many cats share a box?

-appropriate column

-13. Are deodorants

-used in the

-cleaning process?

-14. How many cats

 share a box?

-15. What does the cat do in the litter box: does it get in, does it stand outside, does it dig in or out, et cetera?
-16. Is the cat ever allowed outside?
-Free access - cat door Indoor only or primarily indoor Outdoor only or primarily outdoor Outdoor on lead, supervised, enclosed area etc. 17.
-Does the cat eliminate in the presence of other animals or people, or is the elimination behaviour secret? ☐ Eliminates where no one can see ☐ Eliminates in the presence of humans or other animals 18.
-Will the cat immediately use a freshly cleaned litter box?
-Always Sometimes Never 19.
-Has the cat ever had any variation in whether or not it covers its feces or urine, and is any of that variation associated with the presence or absence of any other situation or cat?
+15 .
+What does the cat do in the litter box: does it get in, does it stand o outside, does it dig in o or out, et cetera?

+16 .
+Is the cat ever allowed

+Free access - cat door

+Indoor only or primarily indoor

+Outdoor only or prima • oto

+Outdoor on lead, supe rviseu, eficioseu area eic.

+17 .
+Does the cat eliminate Eliminates where no o Eliminates in the prese ne can see or is the elimination b ehaviour secret?

+18 .
+Will the cat immediate elv use a freshly cleane ed litter box?

+Always , 222 2233, 233000 ·

+Sometimes

+] Never

+19 .
+Has the cat ever had a associated with the pr · er or not it covers its fe any other situation or (y of that variation

 20. Does the cat ever vocalize while he or she eliminates?
-Always Sometimes Never

-21. Will the cat spray against the back of a covered litter box?

-Always

-Sometimes

-☐ Never

-22. Does your cat ever use a shower, bathtub or tile floor for elimination?

-Always

-Sometimes

-Never

-23. What other areas are ever used for elimination?
-Please provide a complete list with locations, substrate (eg

-wood floor, chair, rug, et cetera) and frequency of use.
+Always Sometimes Never 21.
+Will the cat spray against the back of a covered litter box?
+Always Sometimes Never 22.
+Does your cat ever use a shower, bathtub or tile floor for elimination?
+Always Sometimes Never 23.
+What other areas are ever used for elimination?
+Please provide a complete list with locations, substrate (eg, wood floor, chair, rug, et cetera) and frequency of use.